cdb84/project-name/README.md

 This is done so that when the webserver live-compiles, it knows what files and paths to send into the compile statement.
 The opening and closing inline flags must be on separate lines from the rest of the HTML body (for now).
+There are some odd peculiarities, such as the need for one line buffers between the inlne modules.
 ## TODO

 - [ ] Implement POSTing for inline files
-- [ ] Implement HTTPS in practice (it is there in theory currently)
+- [X] Implement HTTPS in practice (it is there in theory currently)
 - [ ] Allow the uploading of files to the webserver
-- [ ] Allow more than just 'text/html' mimetypes
+- [X] Allow more than just 'text/html' mimetypes
 - [X] Do multithreading so that the entire server doesn't get held up if there's one long request
 - [ ] ~Migrate the entire webserver over to C~